okfn/opendefinition/source/open-definition-2.1-dev.markdown

 ### 1.3 Open Format

-The **work** *must* be provided in a convenient and modifiable form such that there are no unnecessary technological obstacles to the performance of the licensed rights.
-Specifically, data should be machine-readable, available in bulk, and provided in an open format (i.e., a format with a freely available published specification which places no restrictions, monetary or otherwise, upon its use) or, at the very least, can be processed with at least one free/libre/open-source software tool.
+The **work** *must* be machine-readable and provided in an open format.
+An open format is one which places no restrictions, monetary or otherwise, upon its use and can be processed with at least one free/libre/open-source software tool.
+Data *should* be provided in bulk where possible.

 ## 2. Open Licenses